Adan-Ghuman/Adan-Ghuman/README.md

 # 💫 About Me:
-🔭 I’m currently working on Full Stack Projects
+🔭 I’m currently working on MERN Stack Projects
 🌱 I’m currently learning advanced MERN concepts
 ⚡ **Fun fact:**
    The MERN Stack is like a Pizza! 🍕🔥